 Some parents have reported that the seat wobbles too much when locked into the base.

 It's important to remember that when testing for wobbling, it should only be done on the belt path.
-Testing from the headrest or another part of the seat won't give a true indication and may result in more movement.
+Trying from the headrest or another part of the seat won't give an accurate indication and may result in more movement.
+If you experience wobbling at the top, this doesn't necessarily mean it's installed incorrectly.
+There shouldn't be more than 1 inch of movement when testing on the belt path.

 How To Install The Cybex Sirona S Rear-Facing With Seat Belt